-- because something always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
-You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to validate the value of your home. - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A time frame for the loan closing date: usually 30 to 60 days
+- Warranties: the buyer will want to make sure the property is yours to sell.
+You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to validate the value of your home. - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A timeframe for the loan closing date: usually 30 to 60 days.